Netflix confirms it is blocking rooted/unlocked devices, app itself is still working (for now)

 With our latest 5.0 release, we now fully rely on the Widevine DRM provided by Google; therefore, many devices that are not Google-certified or have been altered will no longer work with our latest app and those users will no longer see the Netflix app in the Play Store.

 If you're not familiar with it, Widevine is a Google-made DRM technology that works across various desktop and mobile platforms.
-The Netflix website has been using Widevine since it moved away from the Silverlight plugin.
 Widevine categorizes devices into three security levels, ranging from all processes running in the Trusted Execution Environment (TEE) to not running anything in TEE at all.

+However, the Play Store listing seems tied to a device's SaftetyNet status (which is used by Android Pay), rather than the Widevine TEE.
+For example, Artem's bootloader-unlocked stock Pixel is still on Widevine Level 1, the most secure level, but fails SafetyNet because it is unlocked.

-The update's changelog also confirms the usage of Widevine:
+The update's changelog also confirms the:

 "Version 5.0 only works with devices that are certified by Google and meet all Android requirements."